MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-entity-linking.md

 Next we determine which MAKES entity attributes we want to include with our library records that can help enrich our private data.
 See the [MAKES Entity Schema](reference-makes-api-entity-schema.md) to explore the different types and entities and attributes available in the MAKES' default index.

-In this tutorial, the sample private library publication records only contains a paper title and fake library URL.
+In this tutorial, the sample library publication records only contain a paper title and fake library URL.
 The goal of the tutorial is to augment the minimal information with additional metadata from MAKES, enabling a robust semantic/keyword search experience.

-In the sample entity linking Powershell script, we will leverage paper entity's DOI, citation count, abstract, fields of study, authors, affiliations, journal, and conference information to enrich our data and support semantic/keyword search.
+In the sample entity linking Powershell script, we leverage paper entity's DOI, citation count, abstract, fields of study, authors, affiliations, journal, and conference information to enrich our data and support semantic/keyword search.

 We retrieve this information using the "attributes" parameter in our Interpret request as the following: